Sewage Backup Prevention Tips from Certified Plumbers

 3. Prevent Clogs in Toilets

 Toilets can easily become clogged when foreign objects are flushed.
 Only human waste and toilet paper should be disposed of in a toilet.
 Feminine hygiene products, diapers and paper towels should all be disposed of in a garbage can.
-These objects can get stuck in toilet drains or absorb too much water that results in a toilet clog and a sewage backup.
-Instead, leave a garbage beside your toilet to remind you, your family and guests to appropriately dispose of any of the above listed items.
+These objects can get stuck in toilet drains or absorb too much water which results in a toilet clog and a sewage backup.
+Instead, leave garbage beside your toilet to remind you, your family and your guests to appropriately dispose of any of the above-listed items.